bsilver52/ClothingClassifier/README.md

 **Code Authors:** Ben Silver, Liam Drew

-**Project Objective:** Build a classifier to map a given grayscale image to the type of clothing it visualizes
+**Project Objective:** Build a classifier to map grayscale images to the type of clothing it visualizes

 ## Data Preparation
 The goal was to train a model to accurately categorize clothing.
 Because the provided Fashion MNIST dataset